 The Hyde Dissertation Research Award is supported through the generosity of Janet Hyde, who is a Professor of Psychology and Gender & Women’s Studies at the University of Wisconsin-Madison.
 Professor Hyde has made this award possible through royalties from her book Half the Human Experience: The Psychology of Women.

 1) Ph.D. students who have been admitted to candidacy in the social sciences.
-A gender and women’s studies Ph.D. minor is not necessary but encouraged.
+A gender and women’s studies Ph.D. minor is not required but encouraged.

 2) Dissertation topic relevant to gender/women’s studies in an area of social science.

 Application: Please submit application material via Wisconsin Scholarship Hub (WiSH).